Dthesle/google-error-template/README.md

-# google-error-template
+## Google Error Templates
-You can change the Google Logo redirection link.
+This is basically just those google search errors but you can change ONE THING, which is the logo redirection link.